You are here

 Available Cases

-Plaintiff, a Fort Pierce citizen and entrepreneur, filed a Complaint under 42 U.S.C. § 1983, complaining of First and Fourteenth Amendment violations allegedly committed by the City of Fort Pierce Planning and Zoning Department and other state actors.
+Plaintiff, a pretrial detainee at Broward County Main Jail, filed a Complaint under 42 U.S.C. § 1983, alleging constitutional violations committed by medical staff at Broward County Main Jail and other state actors.
 If interested, please email FLSD_ProBono@flsd.uscourts.gov

 Pages